 - Family counseling – wherein family members become active participants in your recovery.

-- Cognitive behavioral therapy (CBT), which helps people recognize patterns of thinking and behavior that can lead to drug abuse.4
+- Cognitive behavioral therapy (CBT), which helps people recognize patterns of thinking and behavior that can lead to substance misuse.

 - Participation in 12-step recovery groups, such as Alcoholics Anonymous (AA).

 - Adult education classes.

 - Skills training, e.g., financial management.

 How to Choose a Drug or Alcohol Rehab Program